raymondtay/LearningHaskell/src/ConcurrentParallelHaskell/README.md

 partitioning: we just have to supply it with enough tasks by calling rpar often enough so that it can do its job and balance the work evently.

+The argument to `rpar` is called a _spark_.
+The runtime collects sparks in a pool and uses this as a source of work when there are spare processors available, using a technique called _work stealing_.
+Sparks may be evaluated at some point in the future, or they might not - it all depends on whether there is a spare core available.
+Sparks are very cheap to create: `rpar` essentially just writes a pointer to the expression into an array.
+See [[sudoku3.hs]] on how to use dynamic partitioning.